 Kosmas, the famous Czech chronicler who lived at the turn of the 11th and 12th century describes the breakfast of the bishop of Olomouc: “…half-eaten cheese, some caraway seeds and onion and a piece of topinka…”

 Especially poor people used to fry their bread to add something to their menus which were extremely monotonous.

 Magdalena Dobromila Rettigová, a famous Czech 18th and 19th century cookbook author, mentions topinka in her famous work.
 Though hers is a far more elaborate Lenten topinka.

 This simple dish is popular not only in the Czech households but also in many pubs where it’s often offered to accompany beer and it’s an important part of the steak tartare dish.
-It has found its way into the restaurants where you can eat it with many differest toppings.
+It has found its way into the restaurants where you can eat it with many different toppings.
 And so you can order topinka with fried egg on top for breakfast, topinka covered in pulled pork or beans for lunch and another one with grilled vegetables for dinner.
-However varied the toppings may be, the base is always the same – a slice of Czech bread fried to perfect crunchyness.
+However varied the toppings may be, the base is always the same – a slice of Czech bread fried to perfect crunchiness.

 How to prepare Czech topinka

 Here’s a simple recipe so you can enjoy this delicacy at home.

 Put a little oil into your frying pan and heat it.
 Cut a slice of bread and place it in the pan.
 Fry until golden, then turn the slice around and fry the other side.